rdurso86/burger/README.md

 # burger

-This application allows a user to add a burger to a list.
+In theory, this application allows a user to add a burger to a list and delete burgers.

+I am currently having trouble with the functionality and the styling.
+So basically the whole thing...